Bear Hunting Washington

-If a spot and stalk trophy bear hunt is what you are looking for, this may be the one for you.
-You will be glassing a clear cut, and most times you hear the bears before you see them come out of the thick rain forest.
+If spot-and-stalk trophy black bear hunting is what you are looking for, this may be the one for you.
+You will be glassing a clear cut, and most times you hear the bears before you see them come out of the thick rainforest.
 With virtually zero hunting pressure, this outfitter targets bears that will square larger than six feet.

 - Hunting season starts early in August and goes through October.

 - These are spot-and-stalk Washington bear hunts.
 You will glass pre-scouted clear cuts and berry fields early in the morning and in the evening.
 Stopping for a lunch break at mid-day.
 Sometimes, calling can be effective as well.